milosKomiRajkovic94/reactNativeUdemyCourse/README.md

 onPress: onClick event of the web;

 -Every component in the first block of createStackNavigatior function has props.navigation.navigate("nameOfTheComponent") which helps us to navigate to the certain component.

+## Fifth chapter

+**_Building Reusable Components_**

+-Same group of elements, repeated three times.

+-We could repeat the same JSX three times or we could create a seperate component.

+-Image can be shown in Image element from a prop source.